I scribble to live and live to scribble. I am a freelance writer, but I try not to be too seriously serious about my scratchings or myself.

 My husband and I have one daughter who loves to laugh and keeps us young.
-We travel internationally extensively where we find kindred and passionate hearts, delectable cuisine, beautiful oceans, mountains, and terrain, and that four- and five-star hotels abroad translate to minus four.
-Now that is my pampered American side speaking.
+We travel internationally extensively where we find kindred and passionate hearts, delectable cuisine, beautiful oceans, mountains, and terrain, and amazing people.
+It has been one of the great privileges of my life to develop friends from the four corners of the world.

-We did live abroad as educators and humanitarian aid workers for seven years and in some of the most humble settings.
-God graced us everyday with joy and contentment.
+We did live abroad as educators and humanitarian aid workers for nine years and in some of the most humble settings.
+God graced us every day with joy and contentment.
 What charges our lives is content–to give ourselves to something or someone bigger than we are.
 With content, we can be contented anywhere.